Francis C. Barlow: Early life and career

 Barlow was born in Brooklyn, New York, the son of a Unitarian minister, but was raised in his mother's home town of Brookline, Massachusetts.
-He studied law at Harvard University, graduated first in his class, and was practicing law on the staff of the New York Tribune newspaper when the Civil War broke out in 1861.
+He was educated on Brook Farm, with Ralph Waldo Emerson among his teachers.
+He studied law at Harvard University starting at the age of 17, graduated first in his class, and was practicing law on the staff of the New York Tribune newspaper when the Civil War broke out in 1861.
+His future wife, Arabella Wharton Griffith, was writing for the Tribune at the same time, which may have been how the two met.

 Civil War

 In April 1861, Barlow enlisted as a private in the 12th Regiment, New York State Militia, leaving behind his new bride, Arabella Wharton Griffith Barlow, 10 years his senior, after one day of marriage.
 He was commissioned a first lieutenant in his first month of service.
 His regiment had only a three-month term of enlistment and he mustered out with his men, but soon found a new regiment.
 By November he was a lieutenant colonel in the 61st New York Volunteer Infantry Regiment, and by the time of the Peninsula Campaign in the spring of 1862, he became its colonel.

 Barlow saw his first action at the Battle of Seven Pines as part of the brigade commanded by Brig.
-Gen. Oliver O. Howard in the II Corps of the Army of the Potomac.
+Gen. Oliver O. Howard in the 2nd Corps of the Army of the Potomac.
 At Glendale, in the Seven Days Battles, his regiment became separated from the rest of the brigade; and he exercised personal initiative by advancing his men to the sound of the fighting, encountering a Confederate battle line and leading his men in a bayonet charge against it.
 The enemy fled, and Barlow picked up a fallen Confederate flag.
 At the Battle of Malvern Hill, Barlow and his men successfully defended the line against repeated Confederate assaults.

-At the Battle of Antietam, commanding the 61st and 64th New York regiments in the First Brigade, 1st Division, 2nd Corps, Barlow's men were in the center of fighting at the infamous sunken road ("Bloody Lane") and captured about 300 prisoners.
+At the Battle of Antietam, commanding the 61st and 64th New York regiments in the First Brigade, First Division, Second Corps, Barlow's men were in the center of fighting at the infamous sunken road ("Bloody Lane") and captured about 300 prisoners.
 He was wounded by an artillery shell in the face and by canister in the groin.
 Brig.
 Gen. John C. Caldwell, Barlow's brigade commander, wrote about Barlow in his official report following the battle:

 Whatever praise is due to the most distinguished bravery, the utmost coolness and quickness of perception, the greatest promptitude and skill in handling troops under fire, is justly due to him.
 It is but simple justice to say that he has proved himself fully equal to every emergency, and I have no doubt that he would discharge the duties of a much higher command with honor to himself and benefit to the country.